upzone/MicrosoftAzureTrainingKit/Demos/Demo-MobileServices/Demo.md

 You need a Mac computer with iOS 7.0 in order to run the iOS client using Xamarin.
 Make sure **XCode**, **Git** and **Xamarin for iOS** are installed on the box.

+> **Note:** Due you´re downloading this files from internet some .ps1  scripts file will not run properly until you unlock it.
+To unlock them for each file listed bellow goto file properties dialog and press the unlock button, this button only appears when a script or executable file is locked for execution.
+* Setup\cleanup.ps1
+* Setup\tasks\installCodeSnippets.ps1
+* Setup\tasks\progress-functions.ps1
+* Setup\tasks\updateConfig.ps1
+* Setup\tasks\updatePlist.ps1

 #### Task 1 - Creating an Office 365 Subscription ####

 If you do not have an Office 365 subscription you can do one of the following: